Changes to Victoria's Pool and Spa Barrier Laws

 - A building permit is required before installing a new pool, spa, or barrier.

-- This permit needs to be issued by registered building surveyor.
+- This permit needs to be issued by a registered building surveyor.

 - Building work must start within 12 months of the date that the building permit was issued.